Download organisation chart in PDF format

 Parviz Alidodkhonov joined the University of Central Asia in 2009.
 As Head of Administration, he is responsible for procurement, supply processes, travel, transportation, policy and regulations.
 He oversees the administrative function of the University across all three countries – Kazakhstan, Tajikistan and Kyrgyz Republic.
 Before joining UCA, from 2002 – 2004, Parviz worked for the Aga Khan Foundation, Mountain Societies Development Support Programme, and with FOCUS Humanitarian Assistance from 2004 – 2005, managing their procurement and logistics.
 Parviz successfully completed an MBA with the American University of Central Asia in 2015.
 He also has a BSc in Philology from the Tajik-Russian Slavonic University.

-Dr Salim Sumar leads UCA’s Central Asian Faculty Development Programme (CAFDP).
-Sumar has worked in various senior positions in academia and international development across Europe, Africa, Central Asia and the Middle East.
+Dr. Salim Sumar leads UCA’s Central Asian Faculty Development Programme (CAFDP).
+Dr. Sumar has worked in various senior positions in academia and international development across Europe, Africa, Central Asia and the Middle East.
 Educated in the United Kingdom, he spent more than 17 years in the academic fields of Food, Nutrition and Public Health, as both professor and chair supervising numerous Masters, PhD and postdoctoral students.
 He has published widely, presented and sat on editorial boards on various international academic journals, establishing new teaching and research institutions, designing curriculum, validating courses, performing quality audits, teaching and research.
 He has previously worked in global emergency response with various governments, UN agencies and AKDN FOCUS, serving as its Global Coordinator for Research & Learning.

-Raikhan has served as UCA’s Government and Public Relations Representative in Kazakhstan since 2009.
+Raikhan Sissekenova has served as UCA’s Government and Public Relations Representative in Kazakhstan since 2009.
 Prior to that, she was engaged in start-up activities for the University and served as Head of the School of Professional and Continuing Education in Tekeli.
-Raikhan brings significant research, programme implementation and legal experience to UCA from various sectors.
+Sissekenova brings significant research, programme implementation and legal experience to UCA from various sectors.
 She provided scientific support to the Kazakh Health of the Nation programme from 1999 to 2001, participated in national social and demographic surveys from 1999 to 2003, and contributed to the development of several legislative bills.
-Raikhan is trained as a medical doctor and has a degree in medical sciences, public health and management.
+Sissekenova is trained as a medical doctor and has a degree in medical sciences, public health and management.
 She has also studied social management in Sweden, Germany and the United Kingdom.
-Raikhan has published extensively, including articles in scientific publications and three manuals on public health, legal issues and education.
+Sissekenova has published extensively, including articles in scientific publications and three manuals on public health, legal issues and education.

-Dr Davlatkadam Khushkadamov graduated from the Sadriddin Aini Tajik State Pedagogical University in Dushanbe, with a major in teaching Social Science and History.
+Dr. Davlatkadam Khushkadamov graduated from the Sadriddin Aini Tajik State Pedagogical University in Dushanbe, with a major in teaching Social Science and History.
 He holds a Candidate of Sciences in Philosophy.
-Prior to joining UCA, Dr Khushkadamov worked as Government Relations Manager with the Aga Khan Development Network, Tajikistan.
+Prior to joining UCA, Dr. Khushkadamov worked as Government Relations Manager with the Aga Khan Development Network, Tajikistan.
 Previously, he held different positions with the Government of the Republic of Tajikistan and State agencies including; Assistant to the Prime Minister of the Republic of Tajikistan; First Deputy Governor of the Gorno-Badakhshan Autonomous Oblast; Head of Department of Science with the Ministry of Trade and Economy.
 He was also Deputy Chief Editor of the Tajik Soviet Encyclopedia.
-Dr Khushkadamov has written numerous articles and monographs.
+Dr. Khushkadamov has written numerous articles and monographs.
 He is also a member of the International Union of Journalists and a Peace Ambassador.

 Campus Head, SPCE Naryn